 Loan forgiveness process - updated August 10th

 On August 10th, the Small Business Administration (SBA) will release a new portal for PPP forgiveness applications.
 As the PPP program evolves, the SBA is continuing to refine and improve the forgiveness process.
-In order to provide you with more accurate guidance we encourage PPP borrowers to wait to submit forgiveness applications as the process continues to be finalized.
+Please note at this time we are still encouraging PPP borrowers to wait to submit forgiveness applications as there is still hope that the process may get significantly streamlined by the Federal Government over the coming weeks.
 This page will continue to be updated with the latest information available.
-Please reach out to your commercial lender with any questions.

 PPP Flexibility Act Overview: